iOS Video Game Emulators

 Remember what I talked about earlier about using the Files app and extracting files.
 Using the video game emulators provided by alternate app stores requires moving files around and extracting them.

 The best emulators

 Once you have an alternate app store up and running, you're going to have lots of options for video game emulators.
 In general, the best emulators are the multi-system emulators.
 There are two I need to highlight:

 - Provenance is the best multi-system emulator for touchscreen controls.

 - RetroArch is the best multi-system emulator for Bluetooth gamepads.
 If you need help with RetroArch, you can follow my RetroArch for Android tutorial (the UI is the same).

 Finding games for PS2/PS3/PSP/GameCube/Wii and beyond is trickier due to how large games are.
 These games are typically not available in ROM sites readily found on Google.
-However, people upload large games to cloud platforms all the time.
-You'll only find these links to such valuable resources on Reddit.
-You can find these Reddit links on Google with such phrases as “archive.org playstation 2”.
+However, Archive.org is a superb site where you can find these games for download.
+Navigating that site isn't easy.
+It's easier to search Google with such phrases as “archive.org playstation 2”.
 I offer some more help with that in this image .

 Another way you can try to find large/newer games is through Reddit.
 The best way to find them is by searching Google with such phrases as “reddit download playstation 2”.